elixir-lang/elixir-lang.github.com/_posts/2018-07-25-elixir-v1-7-0-released.markdown

 Metadata can be given to `@moduledoc`, `@typedoc` and `@doc`.

 We have updated [the ExDoc tool](https://github.com/elixir-lang/ex_doc) to start leveraging metadata in order to provide better documentation for developers.
-Let's see some examples:
+Some of the improvements include:

   * Deprecated modules, functions, callbacks and types have a warning automatically attached to them.
 [See the deprecated `Behaviour` module as an example](https://hexdocs.pm/elixir/Behaviour.html)

-  * Functions, macros, callbacks and types now include the version they were added.
+  * Functions, macros, callbacks and types now include the version in which they were added.
 For example, [see the top right corner of the `defguard` docs](https://hexdocs.pm/elixir/Kernel.html#defguard/1)

   * Future Elixir versions will [include its own section for guards in the documentation and in the sidebar](https://hexdocs.pm/elixir/master/Kernel.html#guards).
 We are currently exploring ways to [generalize this feature in ExDoc itself](https://github.com/elixir-lang/ex_doc/issues/876)